How To Carve A Turkey

 Repeat the process on the other side, then use the knife to carve any remaining meat left on the breast bone.
 Plate the breast meat and cover with foil to keep it warm.

-Note: Have any leftover turkey?
-Make these turkey pot pies filled with crispy bacon, caramelized onions, and butternut squash!
+Pro Tip: Use leftover turkey to make these turkey pot pies filled with crispy bacon, caramelized onions, and butternut squash!
 Or make it into crispy carnitas tacos!

 - Let the whole turkey rest for a minimum of 20 minutes once removed from the oven to allow the bird to remain juicy.